 More than anything else, Egypt’s ceaseless building mania and thirst for dominance were buoyed by Pharaoh’s own vanity and pride in his accomplishments.
 His massive mobile army units, maneuvered by way of those same chariots, were poised to attack the fleeing Hebrews by the very same means.
 For Pharaoh, chariots represented a convenient way to combat those forces opposed to his autocratic rule.
 They became, for the arrogant Egyptian Empire, its ultimate weapon of mass destruction.
 As Rameses so sagely put it: “Slaves draw stone and brick.
 My horses draw the next Pharaoh.”

 So let it be done.

 The popularity of the scientific method as a panacea for all of life’s ills is put to the supreme test in the film’s juxtaposition of radical views between Moses (now prophet) and Rameses (now ruler) regarding the plagues let loose on the once-fertile Egyptian soil.

 Pharaoh and Moses, with Jannes the High Priest

-Rameses has a rational explanation for every manifestation that appears: the plagues are but scientifically explainable phenomena of natural occurrences found elsewhere in the world.
-“What gods?” he asks.
+Rameses has a rational explanation for every manifestation that appears: the plagues are but scientifically quantifiable phenomena of natural occurrences found elsewhere in the world.
+“What gods?”
+Pharaoh asks.
 “You prophets and priests made the gods that you may prey upon the fears of men.”